engraving-challenges/main/README.md

 historic period etc.) form a context in which the performance of each program can be analyzed.

-While the challenges are explicitly meant to be comparisons we deliberately don't want to call them "contests".
-The main goal of the project is pin-pointing potential areas of improvement rather than nominating anyone a winner.

-After a somewhat messy start we decided to maintain each challenge in its own repository on Github.
-Currently we're working on our first two challenges, exclusively piano music:
+Each challenge is maintained in its own repository on GitHub:

 - [**Schumann: _Estrella_** (from *Carnaval* op.
 9)](https://github.com/engraving-challenges/estrella)
 - [**Chopin/Godowsky: _Winterwind_** (Study on a Chopin study)]